eecs110/fall2020/pages/_lectures/week03_lecture02.md

 exercise_url: "lecture07.zip"
 ---

 In this lecture, we will be continuing our exploration of functions.
-The relevant videos and sample files can be found in [Lesson 6](week03-lecture01)
+The relevant videos can be found in [Lesson 6](week03-lecture01).